 Union membership is available to any working model without fear of blacklisting or discrimination.
-The union provides facial disfigurement insurance, health insurance and injury compensation, legal support and advice, nutritionists, counseling, accounting services, confidentiality protection and the opportunity to be a member of the models’ committee.
+The union provides facial disfigurement insurance, health insurance and injury compensation, legal support and advice, nutritionists, counselling, accounting services, confidentiality protection and the opportunity to be a member of the models’ network.
 British Equity is a member of the International Federation of Actors, a network of entertainment unions of which U.S. Actors’ Equity, the Screen Actors Guild, and the American Federation of Television and Radio Actors are also members.

 "Models standing up for themselves?
 It can only be a good thing for the industry." - The Independent